petermarkley/eithalica-wiki/README.md

 - `?title=MediaWiki:Aboutsite`
 - `?title=MediaWiki:Disclaimers`

+> **Note**
-(Note: To my disappointment, this is a special method that worked only with these footer links and did not necessarily apply to links elsewhere on the page.)
+> To my disappointment, this is a special technique that worked only with these footer links and did not necessarily apply to links elsewhere on the page.